This page is about the Chevrolet intermittent electrical problem. However, the issue also occurs on aging GMC and Cadillac trucks.

 I've heard of people complaining about intermittent no starts from failure of this positive battery cable.

-Nevertheless, the Chevrolet intermittent electrical problem can even throw an experienced technician in the wrong direction.
+unfortunately, this type of intermittent electrical problem can throw an experienced technician in the wrong direction.

 When these parts malfunction the airbag light can come on.
 In addition, the trucks main computer can set various check engine light codes that have nothing to do with the actual malfunction.